(Extracted from Annual Report 2019)

-Full details of Directors’ remuneration are provided in note 9 to the financial statements.
+Full details of the remuneration of the Directors are provided in note 9 to the financial statements.

 The Remuneration Committee reviews and approves the management’s remuneration proposals with reference to the Board’s corporate goals and objectives.

-The Remuneration Committee exercises the powers of the Board to determine the remuneration packages of individual Executive Directors and individual members of senior management (including salaries, bonuses, benefits in kind and the terms on which they participate in any provident fund or other retirement benefit scheme), taking into consideration salaries paid by comparable companies, time commitments and responsibilities and employment conditions elsewhere in the group.
+The Remuneration Committee exercises the powers of the Board to determine the remuneration packages of individual Executive Directors (including salaries, bonuses, benefits in kind and the terms on which they participate in any provident fund or other retirement benefit scheme), taking into consideration salaries paid by comparable companies, time commitments and responsibilities and employment conditions elsewhere in the group.

 The terms of reference of the Remuneration Committee have been reviewed with reference to the CG Code and are posted on the Company’s website.